-In 2000, when the tech crunch was in full effect, an ambitious search engine company named Google launched the beta version of AdWords with just 350 advertisers.
+In 2000, when the tech crunch was in full effect, an ambitious search engine company named Google launched the beta version of Ads (formerly AdWords) with just 350 advertisers.
 Fifteen years later, Google had earned nearly $52 billion in net annual ad revenue, representing 77.8 percent of all search ad revenue in the United States and 30 percent of global ad revenue.

-There is no doubt that Google AdWords is one of the most impressive success stories in tech history, and it's largely responsible for Google's (now Alphabet's) $600 billion-plus valuation.
+There is no doubt that Google Ads is one of the most impressive success stories in tech history, and it's largely responsible for Google's (now Alphabet's) $600 billion-plus valuation.

-Running an effective AdWords campaign requires intelligent work.
+Running an effective Ads campaign requires intelligent work.
 You can't simply throw $5,000 at Google and expect to get leads.
-Instead, you need to do your homework and leverage the targeting (and other) tools the AdWords platform puts at your disposal.
+Instead, you need to do your homework and leverage the targeting (and other) tools the Ads platform puts at your disposal.

-To get you started, here are some of the key steps you should take if you want to maximize your ROI on your next Google AdWords campaign.
+To get you started, here are some of the key steps you should take if you want to maximize your ROI on your next Google Ads campaign.

-Before investing a single dollar into an AdWords campaign, it's important to understand its strengths and weaknesses.
-AdWords is excellent for highly targeted, measurable and rapid results that lend well to lead and sales generation.
+Before investing a single dollar into an Ads campaign, it's important to understand its strengths and weaknesses.
+Ads is excellent for highly targeted, measurable and rapid results that lend well to lead and sales generation.

-On the other hand, AdWords requires a significant and ongoing investment, and every impression or click is paid for.
+On the other hand, Ads requires a significant and ongoing investment, and every impression or click is paid for.
 It is typically not a cost-effective tool for brand awareness.
-This is compounded by the fact that brand awareness is difficult to measure on the AdWords platform.
+This is compounded by the fact that brand awareness is difficult to measure on the Ads platform.

 When designing your campaign, keep the platform's strengths and weaknesses in mind, and save brand awareness for your other marketing efforts.

-Learn more: How to Set Up Google AdWords Ads in Google Maps
+Learn more: How to Set Up Google Ads in Google Maps

 Step 2: Research and Understand Your Target Audience